optuna/optuna/CONTRIBUTING.md

 and additional conventions are described in the [Wiki](https://github.com/optuna/optuna/wiki/Coding-Style-Conventions).
 Type hints, [PEP484](https://www.python.org/dev/peps/pep-0484/), are checked with [mypy](http://mypy-lang.org/).

-You can check the format, coding style, and type hint via [tox](https://tox.readthedocs.io/en/latest/) like below.
+You can check the format, coding style, and type hint at the same time just by executing a script `checks.sh`.
+If your environment misses some dependencies such as black, flake8, isort or mypy, you will be asked to install them.

+You can also check them using [tox](https://tox.readthedocs.io/en/latest/) like below.

 ```
 $ pip install tox